LWFlouisa/WeaverBlog/_posts/2020-08-08-whispernetworksandpreludes.md

 Cut to now, where Bleeding Fool wrote an article about the whisper networks, and how they have work to prevent people from getting into the larger comics industry.
 Do you not think this is where “Authors Should Never Read Reviews” inevitably leads?
 When you take those words to literally?
 And how about this allegation that CG people can’t give each other bad reviews?
 How would you know that, if you were not allowed to read reviews given to you.

 We have a chance to discontinue the hypocracy that had existed in creative communities before, but what seems to be happening, is I can’t really tell about the radical left part of creative communities and the radical right anymore.
 Both of them are extremely puritanic.
 It’s almost like the difference is between Tankies and Nazis.

+In some ways I feel like the UFO community is all I have left, and even that has some serious bad actors.